 - The KWHS Toolkit is an email sent once a month to provide you direct access to KWHS resources that support a specific theme.
 You must be a registered user of KWHS to receive the toolkit.
 Our hope is that the highlighted articles, lesson plans, video glossary terms, hands-on learning exercises and other resources will give you ideas and materials to use with your students, while at the same time helping you discover the various ways KWHS is creating relevant content for your classroom.
-Review the resources and consider where you and your colleagues could plug them in to existing curriculum.
+Review the resources and consider where you and your colleagues could plug them in to existing curricula.
 As with all our free KWHS online resources, we want you to use them however they fit best with your schedule and lessons, either as supplements to existing plans, or as the backbone of broader efforts.

 - You want to explore a business-related current event to get students thinking about the world around them.
 Check out KWHS’s latest “Week in Review” article, which offers a brief analysis of a world event, as well as links to additional resources.
 Encourage students to post an “Ask an Expert” question on KWHS to tap the knowledge of world-class Wharton faculty.